-The two of them started to elude the wraiths as they made their way across the abandoned street into the depths of the city.
-Since they were already spotted, the two girls didn't bother to utilize the rooftops, which would just attract unwanted attention.
+The two magical girls started to elude the wraiths as they made their way across the abandoned street into the depths of the city.
+Since they were already spotted, they didn't bother to utilize the rooftops, which would just attract unwanted attention.
 Instead, they kept running from their pursuers past stores and neighborhoods through the black, thick smoke swirling around the city.
-As they ran, adrenaline pumping through their veins and their heads pounding with blood, the chilling howl of the wraiths wailed their warning cry.
+As they ran, with adrenaline pumping through their veins and their heads pounding with blood, the chilling howl of the wraiths wailed their warning cry.

 "Over here!"
 Mami shouted as she veered from the main street to a small, isolated park.
 Once they entered, however, they immediately found themselves cornered.
 Wraiths from all directions were slowly beginning to form a circle around the park, closing off all exits.

 "These damn demons never give up, do they?!"
 Kyouko shouted in defiance.
 She gripped her spear as she stood her ground, refusing to back down in the face of the towering, spine-chilling wraiths.
 The darkness was slowly being blotted out by their ghastly white cloaks as they soundlessly advanced towards the girls; their hideously gaping mouths threatening to devour them.
 "What now?!"

 "Now?"
 Mami turned a steely gaze towards the wraiths.
 The corners of her mouth turned up in a confident smile.
 "Now we'll do things your way."